leeboardtools/mimon/UIDesignNotes.md

     - Reminders Editor
         - Remove border around 'Deposit'/'Withdrawal' control.
         - Add memo for transaction template?
+Yes...
+        - Setting first of month triggers 'next due'
+            - Only start on or after is not checked on modify.
+        - Track last primary account

     - Reminders List